Consumer Cellular vs. T-Mobile

 Consumer Cellular vs. T-Mobile: Phones and Devices

-Overall, Consumer Cellular and T-Mobile offer the same phones for the same prices.
-So, this will most likely not be a factor when deciding between providers.
-The only exception would be that Consumer Cellular has a greater selection of flip phones, including the Iris Flip and the Iris Easy Flip.
+Overall, Consumer Cellular and T-Mobile offer a similar range of phones at similar prices, so this will most likely not be a factor when deciding between providers.
+The only exception is that Consumer Cellular has a greater selection of flip phones, including the Iris Flip and the Iris Easy Flip.

 Consumer Cellular vs. T-Mobile: Coverage